Category Archives: Mindfulness

 Led From Within

-A main part of my job is to facilitate the development of a mindfulness practice for our members, and to support them as they grow in this process.
+A main part of my job is to facilitate the development of a personal contemplative practice for our members, and to support them as they grow in this process.
 Ultimately, as people become more mindful, they are led from within themselves to make their own necessary choices toward improved health.
-As people become more mindful, self-care… Read More »
+As people become more mindful,… Read More »

 The Importance of Daily Practice